How to create a rota

 Next, designate one or more ministry overseers.
 Overseers will receive rota swap notifications (if swaps are enabled in the module options), and they will also be able to manage all their rotas within My ChurchSuite, without them needing to be Rotas module users.
 In this way you can enable volunteer ministry leaders to be able to organise and manage their areas of ministry responsibility really easily.

-Next, upload an optional, suitable image for your ministry and add a brief description of the ministry.
+Next, upload an optional image for your ministry and add a brief description of the ministry.
 The ministry image and description display in the My Rotas section of the member-facing My ChurchSuite.
 Lastly in this section, for multi-site churches, specify which Site this ministry relates too - ministries are site specific, so you'll likely have the same ministry for each site.
 A Rotas module option can be set to allow rotas/ministries to have members from just the ministry's site or from all/any site.

 Then, you can optionally set the system to send automated email or SMS reminders to remind team members when they're serving (see the related support article for further information about this feature).

 Continuing, scroll down the Ministry page to the "Team Members" section.

-Begin by assigning the Roles that relate to this particular Ministry - click "Manage roles".
+Begin by creating and assigning the Roles that relate to this particular Ministry - click "Manage roles".
 You can create ministry-specific roles or use the same role(s) for multiple ministries if you wish.
-In the pop-up "Manage Roles" window, select from your existing roles (if any) and add new roles (type a role name and click '+Add role').
+In the pop-up "Manage Roles" window, select from your existing roles (if any) or add new roles (type a role name and click '+Add role').
 Click 'OK' when you are done.

-The selected roles are now displayed as headings at the top of your Team.
+The selected roles are now displayed as headings at the top of your Team(s).

-Give you Team a suitable name, e.g. "Week 1", "John's Band", or simply "Ministry Team" if you wish.
+Give your Team a suitable name, e.g. "Week 1", "John's Band", or simply "Ministry Team", if you wish.
 The Team name cannot be left blank.
-You can now begin to add people to your Team using the contact search.
-Note that you can bulk-add contacts from a Tag as well as adding individuals.
+At this stage you can begin to add people to your Team using the contact search - either adding people individually, or bulk-adding them by Address Book or Children module tag(s).